msteffensen19/InstallDockerOnNimbusClient/README.md

 This is done to allow running LoadRunner Enterprise as a container on NimbusClient machines instead of on NimbusWindows VMs.

-Ton install this, just clone this repo into any folder and then select the InstallDockerOnNimbusClient.ps1 file and right click the file and select Run with PowerShell.
+To install this, just clone this repo into any folder and then select the InstallDockerOnNimbusClient.ps1 file and right click the file and select Run with PowerShell.
 This will start a PowerShell command window which will first install a Docker repository and then